 Sands Bethlehem (No confirmed partner)

-The odds of Sands entering the online gambling space just went from longshot to probable.
+Some thought that hell would freeze over before Sands Bethlehem applied for an online gaming license, but circumstances have now changed.
 In March 2018, the state’s second biggest revenue generator entered into a definitive purchasing agreement with Wind Creek Hospitality, a subsidiary of the Alabama-based Poarch Band of Creek Indians.
 Poarch Creek will purchase the property for the staggering sum of $1.3 billion.

 Las Vegas Sands, Sands Bethlehem’s parent company, is headed up by billionaire Sheldon Adelson, a staunch opponent of the propagation of online gambling in the US.
 Adelson has waged a multiyear war against the industry and has contributed generously to lawmakers who push his bespoke anti-gaming bill, the Restoration of America’s Wire Act.

 The changing of the guard will effectively reduce Adelson’s business interests in the Pennsylvania market to nil.
-New owner Poarch Creek has no confirmed experience in the iGaming space, nor does it have an online gambling partner, but it’s difficult to envision the tribe not embracing online gambling, and possibly sports betting.
+New owner Poarch Creek has no confirmed experience in the iGaming space, nor does it have an online gambling partner, but it’s now clear the tribe will fully embrace online gambling, and possibly sports betting.

 In either case, the tribe will have its hands full, as it has never operated a casino that has supported table games, and Sands is currently the unequivocal table games king in PA.